 Goossen has held fellowships from the Fulbright Commission and the German Academic Exchange Service (DAAD), and he is a Beinecke Scholar.
-He has received awards for excellence in scholarship from the Kansas Historical Foundation, the Associated Church Press, and Swarthmore College.
+He has received awards for excellence in teaching and scholarship from the Kansas Historical Foundation, the Associated Church Press, the Canadian Church Press, Swarthmore College, and Harvard University.
+He edits the German Mennonite Sources Database and is a co-founder of Anabaptist Historians.
 His essays and reviews appear in publications ranging from Nova Religio and Waging Nonviolence to the Journal of the History of Ideas blog.

 Chosen Nation: Mennonites and Germany in a Global Era (Princeton, NJ: Princeton University Press, 2017).

 “Das Völklein und das Volk: Mennoniten und Nationalismus in Deutschland vor 1933,” in Mennoniten in der NS-Zeit: Stimmen, Lebenssituationen, Erfahrungen, ed.
-Marion Kobelt-Groch and Astrid von Schlachta (Bolanden-Weierhof: Mennonitischer Geschichtsverein, 2017), forthcoming.
+Marion Kobelt-Groch and Astrid von Schlachta (Bolanden-Weierhof: Mennonitischer Geschichtsverein, 2017), 76-89.

 "Mennonites in Latin America: A Review of the Literature," Conrad Grebel Review 34, no. 3 (2016): 236-265.